WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_modellers.md

 ## 7. Software for checking output

 The **ESGF Quality Control (QC) solution** is built around a new plugin developed for the [IOOS Compliance Checker](http://ioos.github.io/compliance-checker/), providing a unified and extensible way to validate climate model outputs intended for publication on the Earth System Grid Federation (ESGF).
+Recent development of [ESGF-QC](https://esgf.github.io/esgf-qc/) has ceased as it will be more efficient to maintain a compliance checker plugin rather than a fork of the entire code base.
 Historically, QC in ESGF has relied on a patchwork of tools (**PrePARE**, **QA-DKRZ**, **nctime**, and others) each covering different aspects of metadata and data checks.
 While effective, this fragmented approach introduced redundancy, maintenance challenges, and reduced transparency in QC workflows.

 The goal of this plugin is to provide a cohesive, extensible, and transparent system that consolidates key checks for WCRP projects, covers at least the minimum requirements for ESGF publication, and produces standardized reporting.